JostBrand/wgApp/README.md

 ## PyQt 5 & QML

- - buy coffe using RFID
+ - buy coffee using RFID
  - get paid for cleaning and refilling beans

 ## One of four pages
 <img src=Pictures/uidesign.jpg width=600>